 MP for Smethwick

-“A party‑loyal, low‑attendance Labour backbencher who has rebelled on end‑of‑life amendments.”
+“A largely party-loyal backbencher who has shown selective rebellion on end-of-life legislation.”

-Gurinder Singh Josan is the Labour and Co‑operative MP for Smethwick, first elected in 2024.
-He currently serves on the Procedure Committee (since November 2024) and previously sat on a Data (Use and Access) Bill [HL] committee in early 2025.
+Gurinder Singh Josan is the Labour (Co-op) MP for Smethwick, elected in 2024.
+He serves on the Procedure Committee and previously sat on the Data (Use and Access) Bill [HL] committee in early 2025, with a record of high party loyalty but lower parliamentary attendance than his peers.

 Generated 21 February 2026